PhilipMecozzi/to-do/README.md

 - ☑ *Completed*
 - ☒ *Not needed at this time*
 ---
-1. ☑ Create main page
-    - When opening index.html in a web browser, the main page of the application should be displayed.
-    - Main page should be titled "TODO".
-1. ☐ Main page should display all task lists
-    - Page should request collection of task lists from API.
-    - Task lists should each display their name, completed task count, and total task count.
-1. ☐ TaskList component
-1. ☐ Task component
 1. ☑ Express controllers/route handlers
     - Need to handle all routes specified in API endpoints.
 1. ☑ In-memory data store module